oceanprotocol/ocean.py/READMEs/simple-remote.md

 2. Request funds for ADDRESS1
 3. Request funds for ADDRESS2

-### Create Infura account (One-Time)

-You'll need to point to a remote blockchain node to send txs to.
-Infura is convenient.
-Therefore, if you haven't already:
-- [Go to Infura webpage](https://infura.io), and sign up to get an Infura project id.

 ### Create Config File for Services

 In your working directory, create a file `config.ini` and fill it with the following.
 It will use pre-existing services running for mumbai testnet.